 The family, caste, tribe and the market - these are the social institutions that have been considered in the last two chapters.
-These institutions were seen from the point of view of their role in forming communities and sustaining society.
+In Chapters 3 and 4, these institutions were seen from the point of view of their role in forming communities and sustaining society.
 In this chapter we consider an equally important aspect of such institutions, namely their role in creating and sustaining patterns of inequality and exclusion.